LeeHounshell/BatBot/jetson_nano/README.md

 # This is BatBot on the Jetson Nano

+The system is designed in a layered manner, so that it is easy to extend or change.
+The main python script receives queries and heartbeat messages from Android.
+Each time a message is received, the script reads any waiting data from the Arduino's serial line.
+That data is parsed, and passed back to Android in the form of log info.
+The main python script is also responsible for determining the 'meaning' of each voice command's text to figure out what action to take.
+BatBot scans for keywords to identify intent of a command.
+Command requests that require an image to be identified are passed from the main python script into a set of external programs that determine if the 'identify' server is running.
+BatBot uses an 'identify' server to pass requests for image analysis.
+This eliminates startup overhead inherent in making use of AI model technology.
+It is possible to reconfigure and stop/restart the 'identify' server from voice commands sent to the main python script.
+The 'identify' server passes back to the client text that says what the server thinks the image is.
+The client then 'prints' that information to stdout, so that the main batbot.py script can obtain the results by reading process output.
+When an image is sent back to Android using Bluetooth, some signaling has to first temporarily 'disable' the heartbeat messages.
+Once the image is transferred, heartbeat functionality resumes.

 ## batbot.sh

 This scripts starts the batbot.py and restarts it on error.